albertlauncher/documentation/src/_docs/faq.md

 * Install albert and update your system every now and then.

 This process is also explained a bit more elaborate in the [docs](https://albertlauncher.github.io/docs/installing/#using-package-managers).

+##### I get a solid black border or black background, i.e. no transparency

+Either you dont have hardware graphics acceleration or you are missing a [compositor](https://en.wikipedia.org/wiki/Compositing_window_manager).
+If there are other reasons for this symptom let me know.